Case Study

 /

-Our User Research team presented their audit, identifying dozens of visual representations of errors, warnings, and other contextual information.
+Eventually, the user research team at Vericast presented their audit, identifying dozens of visual representations of errors, warnings, and other contextual information.
 This showed a history of one-off solutions created for solving an isolated problem without consideration for the effect on the overall user experience.

 Risks?

-• Campaigns data might not be tracked correctly
+• Campaign data might not be tracked correctly

 • Ads might not be shown to the right consumers, lowering value delivered from campaign